 As required in 16 V.S.A. §165(a)(2), each school shall report student and system performance results to the community at least annually in a format selected by the school board.
 The report shall at minimum include those elements listed in 16 V.S.A. §165a(2)(A-K).

-The performance criteria of the school shall be clear and be communicated to administrators, educators and other building staff.
+The performance criteria of the school shall be clear and be communicated to administrators, educators, and other building staff.

 Each supervisory union shall establish a secure student data system that enables regular access for teachers and administrators.
 Teachers shall have access to data on individual students whom they teach and aggregate data on student and system performance results.